|Course code: 174303||Subject title: STATISTICS II|

 Practice sessions A-2

 Individual work A-5

-Lectures will be devoted to introduce the subject basic contents that will be illustrated with practical activities to help students to develop individual-study habits.
-Lectures and practice session will be alternated for all chapters.
+Lectures will be devoted to introducing the subject basic contents that will be illustrated with practical activities to help students to develop individual-study habits.
+Lectures and practice sessions will be alternated for all chapters.